 It is not a matter so much of what they talk about but what they don’t talk about: the enormous Pentagon budget, financialization of the economy, a looming repeat of the 2008 economic crisis, student and car loan debt crises, a planned economy for and by the wealthy, ecosystem collapse, the surveillance state, corporate control of media, privatization of public goods, growing wealth inequality, drone bombing, the expansion of NATO and antagonism of Russia and China, withdrawal from nuclear arms treaties.
-The millions of poorly educated people who follow these “conservative” podcasts and videos will hear nothing about these issues.
+The millions of poorly informed people who follow these “conservative” podcasts and videos will hear nothing about these issues.
 They will hear only angry tirades about creeping socialism, the erosion of free speech on campus, social justice warriors, feminism, gender inequality, or political correctness, as if these deserve all our attention.
 They call themselves conservative, but I argue here that they are either too ignorant or too uninterested in politics to wear the label.
 If they are not ignorant, they deliberately deflect attention from pressing concerns, distort history, and miseducate their followers.
 They have joined and nurtured what Isaac Asimov called “the cult of ignorance,” in which people argue with the confidence that “my ignorance is just as good as your knowledge.”[i]

 When I say they are ignorant, here is what I mean.
 The following quote was written by the American historian and diplomat George Kennan in 1947, in a document that cold warriors in President Truman’s administration used to justify the policy of containment toward the USSR.
 A year after he wrote this, he came out in favor of resolving tensions through dialog with the Soviet Union, expressing regrets about the extremism that was developing among American anti-communist politicians: